cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 max-complexity = 10
 ```

-By default, Nox runs all sessions defined in `noxfile.py`, but you can restrict
+By default, Nox runs all sessions defined in `noxfile.py`.
+Use the [\-\-session
-it to the lint session using the [-\-session
 (-s)](https://nox.thea.codes/en/stable/usage.html#specifying-one-or-more-sessions)
-option:
+option to restrict it to a specific session:

 ```sh
 nox -rs lint